Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Anagnostopoulou.png" width="320" style="float:left" hspace="10">
 ####Christina Anagnostopoulou
-Christina Anagnostopoulou is a musicologist and associate professor in music informatics at the Department of Music Studies, University of Athens.
+is a musicologist and associate professor in music informatics at the Department of Music Studies, University of Athens.
 Her PhD (Edinburgh) was on computational and cognitive modeling of music analysis.
 She has taught at the Universities of Edinburgh, Glasgow, and Queen’s Belfast, where she got tenure.
 Her research interests include computational music analysis, and music in the community.
 She is also the director of the Music Cognition, Computation and Community (MCCC) Lab in Athens.

 <br>
 <br>